Automattic/Co-Authors-Plus/readme.txt

 == Basic Usage and Other Notes ==

 * Contributor-level and above can be added as co-authors.
-An option added as of 2.0 allows subscribers to be added as coauthors as well.
-* As per WordPress design, only Editor-level and above users can change Post Authors.
-Authors cannot change authors or add co-authors (yet).
 * As per WordPress design, when an editor creates a new Post or Page, they are by default added as an author.
 However, they can be replaced by clicking on their name and typing in the name of the new author.
 * The search-as-you-type box starts searching once two letters have been added, and executes a new search with every subsequent letter.
 * The search-as-you-type box searches through the following user fields: a) user login; b) user nicename; c) display name; d) user email; e) first name; f) last name; and g) nickname.